Crime in New York City: Police commissioners

 Two of the most influential police commissioners of New York City, Raymond Kelly and William Bratton, helped to greatly reduce the city's crime rate.
 The New York Times has called both men "the city's most significant police leaders of the past quarter-century."
+However, New York City crime started to decline in 1991 under Lee Brown, the second Black police commissioner in history.